 Participants are not obligated to book their flights through Chetz V'Keshet, though they must be at Ben Gurion airport when the chartered flight arrives, to join the group.

-We offer direct chaperoned flights on El Al (Newark - Tel Aviv - JFK).
+We offer direct chaperoned flights on El Al (JFK - Tel Aviv - JFK).

 Contact us for more information: firstname.lastname@example.org

 Safety and Security